 In 2015, our CEO developed the concept of having a Guardians Group who would be responsible for a strategic overview as well as development and supporting schools with all aspects of a child's life.
-For September 2023 our working groups include Safeguarding, SEND, Provision (all and any vulnerable group identified by the Trust), our bespoke Enhanced Provision Panel and our Strategic Group who maintain an overview of all its groups.
+Our working groups include Attendance, Behaviour, Safeguarding, Special Educational Needs and Disability (SEND), Provision (all and any vulnerable group identified by the Trust), our bespoke Enhanced Provision Panel and our Strategic Group who maintain an overview of all its groups.
 Our Guardians work continues to evolve but remains focussed on providing support for the whole child.